-Severe overweight
+1. Severe overweight

 For some people, being severely overweight is the strongest influencing factor of their chronic fatigue.
-Severe obesity also has an adverse influence on other factors, such as: sleep, disease activity, emotions, physical activity, and pain.
+Severe obesity also has an adverse influence on all other factors that influence fatigue: day-night rhythm and sleep, disease activity, emotions and negative thoughts, physical activity, and pain.

 To know whether you are overweight, you can use a BMI (body mass index) calculator on the internet.
 In most countries, people are (if they wish) eligible for (bariatric) surgery that reduces the size of their stomach if their BMI is greater than 35 or 40; especially if there are other diseases such as osteoarthritis or diabetes present.
-People with severe obesity who want professional help with losing weight can consult their doctor.
+People with severe obesity who want help with weight loss can consult their doctor.

 But also with less severe overweight, it is important to reduce unhealthy eating and drinking habits.
 Online websites of national nutrition centers generally give good advice.
-With drastic weight loss, there is a danger that the weight can be gained later (yo-yo effect).
+With drastic weight loss, there is a danger that the weight is re-gained later (yo-yo effect).
 Nonetheless, it is important to reduce unhealthy eating and drinking habits, and to exercise more.